dbernhard-0x7CD/simple-reaction-daemon/README.md

 **timeout**: Time to wait for a ping response in seconds

 <br />

+[optional] **num_pings**: Amount of sequential pings sent.
+Defaults to 1.
+This should be used if the period is high.
+If one of the pings succeeds we deem the host as UP.

 **depends**: IP of another target.
 If the ping to depends is not successful, then this target won't get checked and no actions performed.